PoliticalGraveyard.com

 Riddle, Eli — of Ritchie County, W.Va.
 Member of West Virginia state house of delegates from Ritchie County, 1865-66, 1868.
 Burial location unknown.

 Riddle, Frank J. — of Allegheny County, Pa.
 Republican.
-Candidate for Pennsylvania state house of representatives from Allegheny County 10th District, 1926.
-Presumed deceased.
+Member of Pennsylvania state house of representatives from Allegheny County 10th District; elected 1926.
 Burial location unknown.

 Riddle, G. A. — of Wilkinsburg, Allegheny County, Pa.
 Socialist.
 Candidate for burgess of Wilkinsburg, Pennsylvania, 1933.
-Presumed deceased.
 Burial location unknown.

 Riddle, George — of Delaware.
 Republican.
 Member of Republican National Committee from Delaware, 1872-.
 Burial location unknown.